Gravelking SK Review

 On top of their versatility, the SKs come with a competitive $40-$50 price tag from third-party retailers, making them an especially popular option.
 But, are they necessarily the right choice for you?

-I’ve logged more than 250 miles with the Gravelking SKs, on just about every surface.
-Combined with details from Panaracer and feedback from other cyclists, this article can help you make a more informed decision.
+I’ve logged more than 3,500 miles with the Gravelking SKs, on just about every surface.
+Combined with details from Panaracer and feedback from other cyclists, this article can help you make a more informed decision about whether they’re right for you.

 Panaracer Gravelking SK Specs